FIddle FIg Plant

 Grow Fiddle Fig Indoors

 Plenty of indirect light or filtered light is what they like.
-Full sunlight for long periods of time will develop leaf scorch, or the leaves will turn brown, especially in the middle of the leaf.
+Full sunlight for long periods will develop leaf scorch, or the leaves will turn brown, especially in the middle of the leaf.
 Particularly throughout the American Southwest.

 Problems with the fiddle fig leaf plant

-The biggest problem is mealybugs and sometimes spider mites.
+Another big problem is mealybugs and sometimes spider mites.
 Mealybugs will hide underneath the foliage of this plant.
 Take outdoors and spray a strong stream of water to knock off most of these insects.

 Mealbugs on fig tree